-where $\hat U$ corresponds to the ideal gate and $\hat A_k$ is the set of Kraus operators that describe the noise.
-Transforming the PTM to Kraus operators can be done by first transforming the PTM to the Choi-representation and then transform the Choi-representation to the Kraus-representation.
+where $\hat U$ corresponds to the ideal gate and $\hat A_k$ is the set of Kraus operators that describes the noise.
+Transforming the PTM to Kraus operators can be done by first transforming the PTM to the Choi representation and then transform the Choi-representation to the Kraus representation.
 To begin, the PTM for a $n$-qubit channel can be transformed to a Choi-matrix according to~\cite{greenbaum_tomography_2015}

-Given the Choi-matrix, the Kraus-representation is obtained by first diagonalizing the Choi-matrix, from which its eigenvalues $\{\lambda_i\}$ and eigenvectors $\{|\hat A_i\rangle\rangle\}$, where $|\cdot \rangle\rangle$ is a superoperator.
-The eigenvalues and eigenvector are then used to construct the Kraus operators as follows~\cite{wood_tensor_2015}:
+Given the Choi-matrix, the Kraus-representation is obtained by first diagonalizing the Choi-matrix, from which its eigenvalues $\{\lambda_i\}$ and eigenvectors $\{|\hat A_i\rangle\rangle\}$ are extracted, where $|\cdot \rangle\rangle$ is a superoperator.
+The eigenvalues and eigenvectors are then used to construct the Kraus operators as follows~\cite{wood_tensor_2015}: